GM's Cruise unit unveils driverless vehicle for ride-sharing service

-The vehicle, named “Cruise Origin”, was developed with Honda Motor Co Ltd, which took a minority stake in Cruise in 2018 in an effort to catch up with rivals in developing a technology with enormous costs and risk and no market-ready products.
+The vehicle, named “Cruise Origin”, was developed with Honda Motor Co Ltd (7267.T), which took a minority stake in Cruise in 2018 in an effort to catch up with rivals in developing a technology with enormous costs and risk and no market-ready products.

 Cruise’s Chief Executive Officer, Dan Ammann, said the boxy vehicle with sliding doors will be used for the company’s own ride-hailing service.

-Ammann did not say when the new service, which would compete with Lyft and Uber, would be launched.
+Ammann did not say when the new service, which would compete with Lyft (LYFT.O) and Uber (UBER.N), would be launched.
 Cruise still needs a waiver from U.S. regulators to operate vehicles without human controls.

 The unit, which was valued at $19 billion following a $1.15 billion round of investment in May, previously scrapped a plan of launching a robotaxi service by the end of 2019.